· MIDDLE EAST · SAUDI ARABIA ·

-A question we get from lots of people:
+A question we get from quite a few people:

 ‘If I’ve already been to Petra, is it worth making the journey to Hegra?’